Dreaming381/Latios-Framework-Documentation/Core/Customizing the Bootstraps.md

     context is the Unity Engine’s `FixedUpdate` and not the Entities `FixedUpdate`.
 -   `AddWorldToCurrentPlayerLoopWithDelayedSimulation()` - This runs the
     `SimulationSystemGroup` after rendering.
-This may be useful in removing a sync point or a `TransformSystemGroup` update depending on how your logic is structured.
+This can sometimes be useful for eliminating logical artifacts (such as intersecting geometry) by ensuring structural changes (like entity destruction) happen before rendering.
 This is also referred to as *N – 1 Rendering*.